pokepc/dataset/README.md

 git submodule add git@github.com:pokepc/dataset.git src/dataset
 ```

-This way, you can directly use the dataset and the lib `ts` files in your project.
+This way, you can directly use the dataset and the lib `*.ts` files in your project as you wish.

 Once you build your own project, make sure you delete any content that is not needed, such as the
 `dataset/tests/` directory, so you can save some space.